-In random spreading based solutions, each active user occupies the entire frame by random spreading of channel-coded bits for data transmission.
-In some other works, the active users distribute their codeword bits onto the transmission frame in different ways.
-For instance, in the sparse interleave-division multiple access (IDMA) approach \cite{pradhan2022Sparse}, the message bits and the channel frame are divided into parts.
+In random spreading-based solutions, each active user occupies the entire frame by random spreading of channel-coded bits for data transmission.
+In some other works, active users distribute their codeword bits across the transmission frame in various ways.
+For instance, in the sparse interleave-division MA (IDMA) approach \cite{pradhan2022Sparse}, the message bits and the frame are divided into different parts.
 The users transmit a preamble sequence dictated by the first part of their message in the preamble part of the frame.
-The rest of the bits are encoded by an LDPC code, zero-padded, and permuted by an interleaver determined by the preamble to be transmitted along the rest of the channel frame.
+The remaining bits are encoded using an LDPC code, zero-padded, and permuted by an interleaver determined by the preamble to be transmitted over the rest of the channel frame.
 This encoding process is illustrated in Fig. \ref{sparseIDMA}.
-At the receiver, after decoding the preamble part via the least absolute shrinkage and selection operator (LASSO) technique, a single joint Tanner graph is utilized for message recovery, exploiting the information of the location of transmitted symbols from the identified preamble.
+At the receiver, after decoding the preamble part using the least absolute shrinkage and selection operator (LASSO), a single joint Tanner graph is employed for message recovery, leveraging the information on the location of transmitted symbols obtained from the identified preamble.
 In a recent sparse IDMA-based scheme proposed in \cite{Yuan2025Unsourced}, the authors employ AMP for the recovery of the preamble part and convolutional coding in the data part, which improves the performance of \cite{pradhan2022Sparse} in high active user loads.

-A similar approach to \cite{pradhan2022Sparse} employing polar codes is adopted in \cite{zheng2020polar}, however, different code lengths are used among the users and TIN is utilized as the decoding algorithm.
+A similar approach to the sparse IDMA in \cite{pradhan2022Sparse} is adopted in \cite{zheng2020polar}, employing polar codes; however, different code lengths are used among the users, and TIN is utilized as the decoding algorithm.
 Moreover, in \cite{truhachev}, the message bits are first encoded by a high-rate error correction code.
-The encoded bits are divided into two parts with the first part being mapped to a column of a common sensing matrix which determines the interleaver and signature to be utilized in the second part after its repetition.
-The receiver utilizes AMP to recover the first part followed by a multiuser decoding algorithm proposed in the second part.
-Furthermore, the authors of \cite{han2021sparse} propose to encode the data as the Kronecker product of two-component codewords, and employ an iterative decoder based on bilinear generalized AMP to decompose the Kronecker product and a soft-in-soft-out decoder for the individual components.
-Furthermore, enhanced spread spectrum ALOHA (E-SSA) \cite{herrero2008high}, an asynchronous random access protocol combining ALOHA with direct sequence spread spectrum is adapted for URA over GMAC in \cite{schiavone2024design}.
-The authors employ a wrap-around version of E-SSA to be able to compare their proposed solution with the existing synchronous solutions and benchmarks.
+The encoded bits are divided into two parts, with the first part being mapped to a column of a common sensing matrix, which determines the interleaver and signature to be utilized in the second part after its repetition.
+The receiver utilizes AMP to recover the first part, followed by a multiuser decoding algorithm for the second part.